 This example can be transferred almost one-to-one to the technical algorithm.
 We define a neural network with a certain number of layers and neurons.
 In most cases, more neurons can be used to learn more complex facts.
 So the more complex the use case, the larger the neural network.
 With the help of training data, the model then learns to link the correct neurons with each other, so that the correct relationship between model input and output is created.
 From the outside, we only specify what the correct prediction should look like.
 The model learns to make the right connections within the network on its own.

-Practical applications for Deep Learning
+What are practical applications for Deep Learning?

 - Dynamic Pricing: This is about setting specific prices for the same products depending on the customer, country, or other circumstances.
 A few years ago, this was mainly limited to airlines, which adjusted flight prices accordingly the closer the departure date came.
 Today, this strategy is conceivable in many areas, for example in e-commerce, where customers are offered particularly favorable bundles to lure them back into the store.

-- Product Recommendation: This is another use case that is primarily used in e-commerce and aims to suggest a suitable product to the customer based, for example, on their purchase history, search behavior, or other customer characteristics.
+- Product Recommendation: This is another use case that is primarily used in e-commerce and aims to suggest a suitable product to the customer base, for example, on their purchase history, search behavior, or other customer characteristics.
 In addition, such algorithms are also used by Netflix or Amazon Prime to suggest a suitable series or movie.

 - Fraud Detection: This is the automated detection of conspicuous behavior of all kinds, which usually indicates misuse of the system.
 The most famous use case is bank accounts on which conspicuous debits or credit card transactions take place, which could indicate that the credit card has fallen into the wrong hands.